xython-monitoring/xython/README.md

 TODO: authentification of client will be done later

-You can enable TLS for client by setting USE_TLS=1 and set TLS_MODE="openssl" You will need to change port to the one used by xython-tlsd.
+You can enable TLS for client by setting USE_TLS=1 and set TLS_MODE="openssl" You will need to change port to the one used by xythond.
 You will need also so set the CAfile path.

 ## Architecture